OVS0127/Stock-Price-Trend-Prediction/README.md

 print('Accuracy:', round(accuracy, 2), '%.')
 ```
 ![Alt](https://github.com/OVS0127/Stock-Price-Trend-Prediction/blob/main/images%20in%20report/output.png)<br />
+Before we conducted feature engineering as described above, we tried to predict the adjusted close value with simply the raw data, considering all features available.
+As the first general result, it is a result that generally met our expectation with an R^2 score around 0.87.
+We used this result to consolidate the process and effect of our effort in feature engineering.

-As the first general result, it is a result that generally met our expectation.
-After our implementation of Random Forest with the cleaned but not reduced dataset and it turns out that the accuracy with random forest on first-cleaned dataset is around 98%.
+After our implementation of Random Forest with the cleaned dataset after feature engineering and it turns out that the accuracy with random forest on first-cleaned dataset is around 98%.

 #### ***VII.
 Improvement and Visualization***<br />
 ```